-- Discuss the current state of knowledge and the pressing questions the proposed research or technology development is intended to address. - Discuss the present research opportunity and how the proposed program will capitalize upon it. - Describe the specific and detailed research or technology development program, strategies, and key activities, including methodological approaches and procedures for data collection and analysis.
-Justify the selected approaches/methodology. - Address any anticipated challenges as well as strategies for meeting such challenges. - Clearly tie the research activities to the requested infrastructure-be sure to discuss how the requested infrastructure will be used. - Set realistic timelines for research activities and outcomes.
-If commercialization is a part of the technology development program, establish a clear commercialization path and ensure that the timeline is credible. - Describe the ways in which this research or technology development program is well rounded and/or takes a multi-faceted approach. - If the project brings together diverse researchers, explain why a multi-disciplinary approach is appropriate and valuable.
+- Discuss the current state of knowledge and the pressing questions the proposed research or technology development is intended to address.
+Be sure to include key references (note that references are included within the maximum number of pages). - Discuss the present research opportunity and how the proposed program will capitalize upon it. - Describe the specific and detailed research or technology development program, strategies, and key activities, including methodological approaches and procedures for data collection and analysis.
+Justify the selected approaches/methodology. - Address any anticipated challenges as well as the strategies for meeting such challenges. - Clearly tie the research activities to the requested infrastructure-be sure to discuss how the requested infrastructure will be used. - Set realistic timelines for research activities and outcomes.
+If commercialization is a part of the technology development program, establish a clear commercialization path and ensure that the timeline is credible. - Describe the ways in which this research or technology development program is well rounded and/or takes a multi-faceted approach. - If the project brings together interdisciplinary researchers, explain why an interdisciplinary approach is appropriate and valuable.